To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 My number one tip for this Scotland Travel Guide….I’ll say it once, I’ll say it 100 times – when you are packing for Scotland PACK IN LAYERS.
 It is crucial to your imminent survival.
 Get my Scotland Packing List to help you out!

-Scotland’s landscape provides for some of the most stunning photography you will ever take.
+Scotland’s landscape provides some of the most stunning photography you will ever take.
 The lighting is superb and the moody skies lend to really interesting shots.
 Don’t forget your camera (or your drone) when you are planning your trip to Scotland!
 I would be amiss to not include this in your Scotland Travel Guide.

 HERE is one of my favorite universal power adapters.